- Joe Wise

 Keeping personality type in mind during meetings can enhance the outcome and success of discussions.
 It’s necessary to create a “safe” environment so that all Board members feel comfortable in contributing.
 This enhances participation, promotes a wider range of shared perspectives, and increases morale.
 There are a number of ways to boost meeting productivity.
 Let’s look into a few top techniques that can help HOA Boards leaders to make the most of meetings.

 Mutual respect.
 Interruptions (even if they are to clarify a point) are often seen as a form of disrespect in conversation and business meetings.
-A skilled team leader should immediately and politely stop interruptions.
+According to these Baltimore City property managers a skilled team leader should immediately and politely stop interruptions.
 Thus, the leader may have to interrupt the constant input of an extrovert.
 The keys here are awareness, compassion, and consistency.
 A team leader may say, “John, if I may interrupt briefly so I can understand better; do you mean…?”
 This is polite to John, prevents your introverts from pulling their hair out, and also provides a break for John if he was struggling to solidify his thoughts aloud.

 Moderate the volume.
 Loud talkers often seem overbearing to introverts, causing them to shut down and even miss meetings because of the emotional pressure.
 To some, loud means angry or confrontational.
 Try to keep the volume at a lower level when possible.